 Our team will discuss your organization's needs and find the best solutions.

-The Message Is Everything.
-At this point NCGA had a 45-day turnaround period prior to the commenting deadline on July 11.
+At this point, NCGA had a 45-day turnaround period before the commenting deadline on July 11.
 “From a grassroots point of view, you’re trying to turn the Titanic, and that takes a while,” says Uram.
 NCGA knew the direct mail campaign would take longer to yield results, so they worked on that first, getting it out the door to members before the July 4 holiday.
 Then they set to work on their digital CPA campaign.
 Based on their internal collaboration, NCGA identified three messages that could potentially resonate with nonmembers:

 - Clean air